 - Protection from abuse

-In family law, you can be more than a lawyer assessing and advising a client on his or her legal rights.
+In family law, you can be more than a lawyer assessing and advising a client on their legal rights.
 You can help an individual through one of the most stressful experiences in life.
 It is very rewarding to know you've helped someone through such a difficult time.

 New issues arise daily.
 It can make getting through your to-do list quite challenging.
-Generally, I spend my day returning phone calls, negotiating small issues, drafting correspondence, preparing pleadings for court, and going to court for hearings and motions.
+Generally, you will spend your day returning phone calls, negotiating small issues, drafting correspondence, preparing pleadings for court, and going to court for hearings and motions.

 In family law, you spend a fair amount of time in court for hearings ranging from ten minutes to two hours in length.
 Occasionally you have trials that can last several days.

-Are Employment Opportunities in the Field of Family Law Growing?
+Employment Opportunities in the Field of Family Law

-I would say, unfortunately, yes, for two reasons.
-One, more people are getting divorced.
+The family law field is, unfortunately, growing, The growth is for two reasons.
+First, more people are getting divorced.
 The other reason is that it is difficult to stay in this field, so there is a decent amount of turn over.
 It takes a certain type of attorney to practice primarily family law.